outsidedav/swift/machine_learning/dsx.md

     ```
     {: codeblock}

-  * For server-side application, you will need to manually add your username and password to your application as well as the scoring end-point, which can be found inside your model's deployment `implementation` tab.
+  * For server-side application, manually add your username and password to your application as well as the scoring end point, which can be found inside your model's deployment `implementation` tab.

     ```Swift
     // Your Machine Learning Credentials